 Do the thoughts start up again all by themselves, or does the mind remain calm until I deliberately start thinking again?

-Having cleared my mind, what do I find?
-Then my greatest talents can begin to emerge.
-Because I have lifted myself out of the “small” mind in my body, the larger mind can begin to express itself through me.
+Having cleared the mind, what do I find?
+My greatest talents can begin to emerge.
+Because I have lifted myself out of the “small” mind in the body, the larger mind can begin to express itself through me.
 The larger mind knows infinitely more than my small biological brain ever can.

 This is the beginning of the omniscience of the enlightened five.
 Gradually or suddenly, as I let go of the need to know everything right now, I will find that I know things I didn’t know I knew.
 Answers will come when I need them, helping me to become ever more confident, ever more in charge of my own life.
 I will begin to trust the infinite knowledge that is ever more accessible to me, ever more joyfully fulfilling, and reveals ever more clearly the awesome miracle of reality.